 All these features are important to control engineers with AB PLC systems, but several are crucial.
 The ability to collect data from all your legacy controllers is essential.
 Few of us have had the luxury of replacing all our old SLC, PLC5 and MicroLogix controllers.
 Scaling data as described earlier is an imperative and the ability to trigger, alarm and chart values are critical to your success.

-The RTA Data Logger from the Raptor Data Services family is a perfect example of a small form factor, local data logger that can solve many application requirements of AB control engineers in manufacturing systems where cloud applications aren’t required.
+Local data loggers can solve many application requirements of AB control engineers in manufacturing systems where cloud applications aren’t required.
 It operates locally – within your firewall – and it’s easily connected to one or more PLCs:

 Cloud computing is now firmly integrated into many manufacturers’ operations.
 The Cloud provides benefits to many applications including: managing millions of data points, bringing incredible toolsets to bear on that data, and providing safe, long-term storage for critical data.
 Despite what the tech Goliaths who want to stick a large straw into your company’s bank account say, the Cloud should not be the default data collection solution.
 There’s a time and a place for it – but there’s plenty of applications where it’s just overkill.